Authentication (Apostille or Legalization) and Recognition Statement

 Apostille/Legalization must be done in your country (in the country of issue of the diploma) even before enrolling in the Polish-Japanese Academy of Information Technologies.

-From 1st July 2025 NAWA Director will issue recognition statements on a secondary education certificate confirming the right to apply for admission to first-cycle (Bachelor's) studies.
+From 1st July 2025 NAWA Director will issue recognition statements for secondary education certificates confirming eligibility to apply for admission to first-cycle (Bachelor’s) studies, and first-cycle (Bachelor’s) diplomas, confirming eligibility to pursue second-cycle (Master’s) studies.

 Recognition statement